-Time to Change is England’s most ambitious programme to end the stigma and discrimination experienced by people with mental health problems.
-It’s led by Rethink Mental Illness, in partnership with Mind, because it's an issue that has such a big impact on the lives of our supporters and members.
+Time to Change is a growing social movement working to change the way we all think and act about mental health problems.
+It’s led by Rethink Mental Illness, in partnership with Mind, because stigma & discrimination has such a big impact on the lives of our supporters and members.

 Time to Change works to change attitudes and behaviour towards people with mental health problems:

 - They have supported over 1,000 workplaces to change attitudes among their employees

 - They have supported over 2,000 schools to deliver assemblies and lessons, to influence the next generation

 - They support thousands of champions with lived experience to campaign for change in their local communities

 - They run national marketing campaigns, including Time to Talk Day and the In Your Corner campaign.